Breaking the Trend: How to Avoid Cherry-Picked Signals: Empirical results

 As a second consequence of the very good fit with the theoretical formula, modeling trend through mean-reversion process using only one relaxation time and not an multi-time scales one appears to be a good solution as the fit is more than correct.
 That is particulary unexpected as market is known to have a multi{-}time scales property: For example the relaxation of volatility is known to have mu{\clb l}ti-time scales, investors are expected to have different horizons of time and different horizons of analysis.
 As a consequence we can wonder w{\clb h}ether the usual recipe to take into account a multitude of different indicators is justified to claim having the most robust and the most refined signal. {\clb When properly renormalizing the signal, the position, and the portfolio, we do not observe trends reversing over longer horizons (e.g., 12 months) that would indicate mean reversion.
 Instead, the Grebenkov formula still holds even at horizons of up to 1,000 days.
-This stands in strong contradiction to the findings of \cite{Moskowitz}, who focused on momentum ($\MOM$) indicators over the period 1965–2009}.
+This stands in strong contradiction to the findings of \cite{Moskowitz}, who focused on momentum ($\MOM$) indicators over the period 1965–2009.} {\clrr They maintained their misleading interpretation based on autocorrelation measurements \footnote{For example, in Fig. 1 of \cite{Moskowitz}, most of the *t*-statistics for lags beyond 10 months in the regression of monthly returns on past momentum are close to (-1) in average with values from 2 to -3.
+However, it is unclear whether the authors accounted for the correlation structure in the data properly (they said "Stacking all futures contracts and dates,we run a pooled panel regression and compute t-statistics that account for group-wise clustering by time"), which could further reduce the statistical significance of these estimates.
+Moreover, the results differ across asset classes.
+Finally, there is substantial autocorrelation across the reported estimates because momentum signals computed at different lags are themselves highly correlated.
+This dependence further weakens the statistical evidence and suggests that many of the reported *t*-statistics may not be statistically significant.
+The estimate of (b) reported in Fig. 4 of \cite{Schmidhuber} is not inconsistent with the model of Grebenkov, which does not require a mean-reversion term toward a fundamental value.
+Rather, it simply indicates that momentum signals computed over longer lookback horizons have lower predictive power}, even though they also reported empirical results in Table 2 by measuring the Sharpe ratio of the portfolio as a function of the indicator parameter.
+The shape of this relationship is consistent with our results and with the \cite{Grebenkov} model.}

 We can also note that $\beta_0=0.12$ is slightly higher than $0.08$, the parameter measured for the Dow Jones over the past 100 years by \cite{Grebenkov}. {\clr We would have expected $\beta_0$ to be closer $0.4$ instead of $0.12$ when applying the scaling factor from $N=1$ to $N=70$, but the markets seem to have been much more inefficient 100 years ago than over the past 20 years}.
 The difference between $0.12$ and $0.08$ may seem minor, but since the Sharpe ratio depends on $\beta_0^2$, it results in a Sharpe ratio that is 2.25 times higher when applying the strategy to a universe of 70 underlying assets instead of the Dow Jones (assuming the trend strength over the past 30 years was similar to that of the past 100 years).
 This further confirms the importance of measuring the implied autocorrelation parameter based on a strategy invested in a large universe but a more recent period, as it leads to more accurate and agregated estimates.